julsraemy/prezi/md/loud4ch-doctoral-examination.md

 <!--

-The theoretical framework of this thesis is primarily grounded in Actor-Network Theory (ANT), supported by frameworks like Situated Knowledges, Boundary Objects, and the Philosophy of Information.
+The theoretical framework of this thesis is primarily grounded in Actor-Network Theory (ANT), supported by theories like Situated Knowledges, Boundary Objects, and the Philosophy of Information.

-ANT was chosen as the central framework due to its strength in analyzing socio-technical networks, essential for understanding interactions within communities.
-ANT provides the tools to map relationships between human and non-human actors, highlighting LOUD’s role as a networked entity in practice.
+ANT was chosen as the central framework due to its strength in analyzing socio-technical networks, essential for understanding and map relationships between human and non-human actors.

 Complementary theories add further insight, helping to interpret specific dynamics.
-However, they are not always central to the analysis but rather serve to deepen understanding of contextual and collaborative aspects.
+However, they are not always central to the analysis but rather serve to deepen understanding of contextual aspects.

  -->